 Cat provides Merry with vital information about sex that enables her to regain some agency in her turbulent romance with Devon, and though we the readers aren’t given details of the conversation, Cat’s tone sets the stage.
 There are probably not many people who are introduced to the facts of life by a lecture beginning: “Now, look—and pay attention, will you—I don’t want to go over this a dozen times.
 Furthermore, if you don’t like what I tell you, don’t squeak and fuss at me.
 I didn’t design the world.”

 Cat and another fun character, Raven, serve as Merry’s best friends, more so even than Devon, who eventually marries her.
-I have the sneaking suspicion that the authors might have liked them better, too.
+I have the sneaking suspicion that the author might have liked them better, too.

 Cat’s wealthy father is revealed late in the novel, and his relationship with his father is shown to improve.
 In a romance novel of today, he would have Sequel Bait tattooed across his muscular chest.
 I wonder if he was intended to later have his own book?
 Or if his reconnection with his father was meant to be the end of his character arc?